From Tokenizer Bias to Backbone Capability: A Controlled Study of LLMs for Time Series Forecasting: Introduction

-Therefore, the existing works on time series prediction using LLMs are limited by relatively small validation datasets, resulting in a phenomenon where the Encoder-Decoder becomes coupled with the data based on a frozen Backbone during training.
-This coupling hinders the ability to decouple and accurately measure the capabilities of LLMs in time series prediction.
-To overcome these limitations, we propose a novel approach based on a general model architecture.
-By keeping the architecture of the model unchanged and employing three different pre-training strategies, we aim to obtain as unbiased Encoder and Decoder as possible through the use of extensive pre-training data.
-Then we will perform zero-shot and few-shot testing by controlling the variable of pre-trained knowledge, striving to decouple the Encoder-Decoder from the Backbone.
-This approach allows us to quantify and measure the capability of large language models in time series prediction tasks, providing a quantitative assessment of the capacity of LLM knowledge in these tasks.
-The key contributions in this paper are summarized as follows: \begin{itemize} \item We discover that current LLM-based time series prediction models tend to learn and fit the dataset through the Encoder and Decoder.
-This results in a tight coupling between these components and the frozen Backbone when training and testing on small datasets.
-These limitations hinder the accurate assessment of LLM performance in time series forecasting. \item To explore the potential of LLMs in time series prediction, we develop three pre-training models with identical architectures but distinct pre-training strategies.
-Pre-training on a large-scale dataset enables us to create unbiased Encoder and Decoder components tailored to an LLM.
-Through controlled experiments, we assess the zero-shot and few-shot prediction performance of the LLM, offering insights into its capabilities. \item We examined two widely used approaches for improving LLM performance in time series prediction while minimizing the influence of the Encoder and Decoder.
-Specifically, we tested whether aligning time series tokens with the vocabulary enhances predictions, and compared models fine-tuned from LLMs with randomly initialized.
-Additionally, we quantified the forecasting capabilities of the LLM through experiments. \end{itemize}
+A key distinction between our work and prior studies is summarized in Table~\ref{tab:method_comparison}.
+While previous works either affirm or refute the usefulness of LLMs based on small datasets and in-distribution evaluations, we adopt a novel paradigm that enables zero-shot assessment and quantitative measurement of LLM's effectiveness.
+The main contributions in this paper are summarized as follows:

+\begin{itemize}[leftmargin=1em] \item We discover that current LLM-based time series prediction models tend to overly adapt to the dataset through their Tokenizer-Detokenizer.
+This results in a tight coupling between these components and the frozen LLM Backbone when training and testing on small datasets.
+These limitations hinder the accurate assessment of LLM performance in time series forecasting. \item To explore the potential of LLMs in time series prediction, we develop three models with identical architectures but distinct pre-training strategies.
+Pre-training on a large-scale dataset enables us to create unbiased Tokenizer-Detokenizer components tailored to an LLM.
+Through controlled experiments, we assess the zero-shot and few-shot prediction performance of the LLM, offering insights into its capabilities. \item We examine some widely used approaches for improving LLM performance in time series prediction while minimizing the influence of the Tokenizer and Detokenizer.
+Specifically, we test whether aligning time series tokens with the vocabulary enhances predictions and compare models fine-tuned from LLMs with randomly initialized.
+Additionally, we quantify the forecasting capabilities of the LLM through experiments. \end{itemize}